BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 ---
 {
-    "title": "Load Testing: how many HTTP requests/second can a Single Machine handle?", "slug": "how-many-http-requests-per-second-can-a-single-machine-handle",
+    "title": "Load Testing: how many HTTP requests per second can a Single Machine handle?", "slug": "how-many-http-requests-per-second-can-a-single-machine-handle",
     "publishedAt": "2024-03-28",
-    "timeToRead": "27 minutes",
+    "timeToRead": "25 minutes",
-    "wordsCount": 3428,
+    "wordsCount": 3152,
-    "excerpt": "When designing systems and deciding on architecture, I often hear justifying the use of microservices and other complex solutions, because of the predicted performance and scalability needs.
+    "excerpt": "When designing systems and deciding on the architecture, I often hear justifying the use of <em>microservices</em> and other complex solutions because of the predicted <em>performance</em> and <em>scalability</em> needs.
 Out of curiosity then, let's test the limits of an extremely simple approach, the simplest possible one.", "researchLog": [ 1.5 ],
-    "writingLog": [ 2, 2, 1, 2, 2.5 ]
+    "writingLog": [ 2, 2, 1, 2, 2.5, 2 ]
 }
 ---

-When designing systems and deciding on architecture, I often hear justifying the use of microservices and other complex solutions because of the predicted performance and scalability needs.
+When designing systems and deciding on the architecture, I often hear justifying the use of *microservices* and other complex solutions because of the predicted *performance* and *scalability* needs.
 Out of curiosity then, let's test the limits of an extremely simple approach, the simplest possible one. **Let's test a single instance of an application, with a single instance of a database, deployed to a single machine, and answer the question**:
 > How many HTTP requests per second can a Single Machine handle?

 ## Tests setup

-To resemble real-world scenarios as much as possible, [we have the following](https://github.com/BinaryIgor/code-examples/tree/master/single-machine-tests):
+To resemble real-world use cases as much as possible, [we have the following](https://github.com/BinaryIgor/code-examples/tree/master/single-machine-tests):
 * Java 21-based REST API built with Spring Boot 3 and using Virtual Threads
 * PostgreSQL as a database, loaded with over one million rows of data
 * External volume for the database - it does not write to the local file system (we use [DigitalOcean Block Storage](https://docs.digitalocean.com/glossary/block-storage/))
 * Realistic load characteristics: tests consist primarily of read requests with approximately 20% of writes.
-They call our REST API which makes use of a PostgreSQL database with a reasonable amount of data (over one million rows).
+They call our REST API which makes use of the PostgreSQL database with a reasonable amount of data (over one million rows)
 * *Single Machine* in a few versions:
     * 1 CPU, 2 GB of memory
     * 2 CPUs, 4 GB of memory
     * 4 CPUs, 8 GB of memory
-* Single [LoadTest.java](https://github.com/BinaryIgor/code-examples/blob/master/single-machine-tests/load-test/LoadTest.java) file as a testing tool - we run it on *4 test machines*, in parallel, to make tests more realistic, since we usually have many http clients, not just one
+* Single [LoadTest.java](https://github.com/BinaryIgor/code-examples/blob/master/single-machine-tests/load-test/LoadTest.java) file as a testing tool - we run it on *4 test machines*, in parallel, since we usually have many http clients, not just one
 * Everything built and running in Docker
 * [DigitalOcean](https://digitalocean.com) as our infrastructure provider